Audition with us!

 Auditions are incredibly low pressure and fun.
 All you have to do is bring in a poem you’ve written and perform it for us (memorized or with paper in hand).
 We will help you along the way and we love to hear anyone’s work, no matter what year or experience level (most of us had never done spoken word prior to Yale).
 The only thing that matters is that you are enthusiastic.

-Auditions for the 2019-2020 school year will be held sometime in September.
-More information about dates and sign-ups will be posted after the semester starts.
+Auditions for the 2019-2020 school year will be held on September 11th, 13th, and 14th.
+Sign-up slots are available here.
 As always, you can shoot an email to email@example.com if you’re interested in auditioning and want to know more!

 YOU: Can you tell me a bit about the group?